hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 'append face/options something' was one of the 1st things I tried...
 I'll try `event/type` but...

 [18:35:11](#SB4mSdU7jgjDF-6iNQZTcKcjFYVaXxSNw_h5rLBaYpE) <luce80>:
 A nuisance ?
-Will **you** tell my users to write that in the docs Ì†ΩÌ∏â ?
+Will **you** tell my users to write that in the docs üòâ ?

-[18:35:47](#P3om7JrOPfsLQjf00wUbL-CHg3oEdEKrCY2xiYiN1JM) <hiiamboris (NOT THIS ONE)>: lol no, I'll pass Ì†ΩÌ∏â
+[18:35:47](#P3om7JrOPfsLQjf00wUbL-CHg3oEdEKrCY2xiYiN1JM) <hiiamboris (NOT THIS ONE)>: lol no, I'll pass üòâ

 [18:40:41](#49fGIpZuRwoufo4UsboQHW8iG-eKw8o1diJ0YNyFQII) <luce80>:
 Let's see if someone else thinks this is a *strange* behavior.